-Law students preparing for exams in 2020 frequently wonder about the important sections of IPC.
+Law students preparing for exams in 2022 frequently wonder about the important sections of IPC.
 It can be challenging to cover the entire Indian Penal Code PDF if you have limited time.
-This is where a list of essential and important sections of IPC comes handy.
+This is where a list of essential and important sections of IPC comes in handy.

 Another good thing about having a list of useful Indian Penal Code sections is that you are not left clueless and stuck wondering what to start reading for an exam.
 So to ease your confusion, here are the most important sections of the Indian Penal Code.